SHOW SIDEBAR

 turkish clock

-It is difficult to distinguish the three other than the metal dial only by appearance.
+It is difficult to distinguish the three other than the metal dial just by appearance.

 porcelain (porcelain)